Photo by: Big Dubya

 The closest Forest Service campground is Warm Lake Campground, about seven miles away.

-If you want more comfortable accommodations, you can stay in Cascade.
+For more comfortable accommodations, you can stay in Cascade.

 Vulcan Hot Springs Idaho | Facts